Updated by Bobby

 Another teaser of the Quad Cortex's functionality.
 You can start to see pretty quickly why it's so expensive.

-Pricing from Additional Vendors
+Pricing from eBay

 Price Alert Sign Up (based on Sweetwater and eBay retail)